 - 1. Select the Device Programs menu. - 2.
-Use the horizontal arrow keys ( ) to scroll through the list of stored programs.
-Select a program number of your choosing (from the currently displayed screen) by using the vertical arrow keys (2) ( ) or the confirmation key ( ) combined with the numeric keypad.
-Finally, confirm the selected program by using the confirmation key ( ). - 3.
-Use the horizontal arrow keys () to navigate through the display and to switch between wavelength and event selection screens.

-- 5. Move the cursor to the double arrow on the lower left line to navigate to the next line of the program or to create a new line. - 6.
-To create a new line, set the start time for the new program step using the vertical arrow keys 2 2 or the confirmation key ✓ combined with the numeric pad.
-Use the confirmation key ✓ to continue with the setting of wavelength and events of this program line (use horizontal keys 4 3 to switch between parameters as well as between wavelength and events screen).
+Use the horizontal arrow keys () to scroll through the list of stored programs.
+Select a program number of your choosing (from the currently displayed screen) by using the vertical arrow keys () () or the confirmation key combined with the numeric keypad.
+Finally, confirm the selected program by using the confirmation key (). - 3.
+Use the horizontal arrow keys () to navigate through the display and to switch between wavelength and event selection screens. - 4.
+Change a value, using the vertical arrow 2 keys or the confirmation key combined with the numeric keypad.
+Use the confirmation button v to save the settings. - 5.
+Move the cursor to the double arrow on the lower left line to navigate to the next line of the program or to create a new line. - 6.
+To create a new line, set the start time for the new program step using the vertical arrow keys 2 ◆ or the confirmation key ✓ combined with the numeric keypad.
+Use the confirmation key voto continue with the setting of wavelength and events of this program line (use horizontal keys to switch between parameters as well as between wavelength and events screen).